 - Another reason for staying: reverse culture shock in your home country will likely make things much worse compared to staying isolated in your room or apartment in your current country.
-Besides, even if you fly and arrive back to the US, you will likely have to undergo two weeks of quarantine before you can see your family.
+Besides, even if you fly and arrive back in the US, you will likely have to undergo two weeks of quarantine before you can even see your family.

 - Create a schedule for yourself and stick to it.
 If you’re sharing your living space with someone else, give each other alone time and then meet back up to watch a movie or do a fun activity together.

 - Let yourself feel your feelings and work through them.
 If things are getting really tough, reach out to someone you trust and do your best to communicate with them every day.
 Or go to the local pharmacy to see what products or methods they would suggest.
 (For online therapy, I recommend Melissa Parks, Ph.D., from Intentional Expat.)

 - Remind yourself that this is only temporary.
 It feels like there is no light at the end of the tunnel but there will be.
 We have to keep our spirits up and believe that this too shall pass soon enough.